hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Trajectory-wise Importance Sampling (TIS)
 ----------

-TIS corrects the distribution shift by applying importance sampling technique on the cumulative distribution estimation.
+TIS corrects the distribution shift by applying the importance sampling technique on the cumulative distribution estimation.

 .. math::